Youth Arts Festival

 You and your family can enjoy:

 This event is FREE and open to the public.
 No pets please.
+Service animals are welcome.

 The metal forges and the glass furnaces used by the artists use renewable landfill gas from a near-by closed landfill to power them.
 All the artists at the festival will enjoy helping children to create their own works of art.